hydrobricks/hydrobricks-doc/doc/basics.rst

                             )

-References
-""""""""""

-- Schaefli, B., Hingray, B., Niggli, M., & Musy, A. (2005).
-A conceptual glacio-hydrological model for high mountainous catchments.
-Hydrology and Earth System Sciences, 9(1-2), 95–109. https://doi.org/10.5194/hess-9-95-2005

 Computing the radiation for discretization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The daily mean potential clear-sky direct solar radiation is computed at the DEM surface [W/m²] using Hock (1999)'s equation.
+The daily mean potential clear-sky direct solar radiation is computed at the DEM surface [W/m²] using Hock1999_'s equation.
 By default, the radiation resolution will be the DEM resolution.
 If you use a high resolution DEM, make sure to set a lower resolution for the radiation, as it will be computationnally expensive.